Cloonie/AWS-Cloud-Practitioner/README.md

 ## Containers:
 • Amazon Elastic Container Registry (Amazon ECR) \
+is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
+Amazon ECR is integrated with Amazon Elastic Container Service (Amazon ECS), simplifying your development to Amazon Connect Cases 39 Overview of Amazon Web Services AWS Whitepaper production workflow \
 • Amazon Elastic Container Service (Amazon ECS) \
+is a highly scalable, high-performance container orchestration service that supports Docker containers and allows you to easily run and scale containerized applications on AWS \
 • Amazon Elastic Kubernetes Service (Amazon EKS) \
+makes it easy to deploy, manage, and scale containerized applications using Kubernetes on AWS.
+Amazon EKS runs the Kubernetes management infrastructure for you across multiple AWS Availability Zones to eliminate a single point of failure.

 ## Customer Engagement:
 • AWS Activate for Startups \